The Ryten Hike, Lofoten Islands

 The Ryten trailhead is located in the village of Fredvang, which can be reached either by car or public transport.

 - Driving Directions: From the E10, whether you are coming from north or south, you will have to turn toward Fredvang, at the bridge connecting the Moskenesøya and Flakstadøya islands.
 Keep following the road until you spot the parking signs.
-If you are looking for a Car rental, you can search for & compare the best deals on Discover Cars.
-Here you can compare the prices of all the major car rental companies and find the very best deals.

 - Parking: There are two paid parking lots.
 One on private ground, close to the trailhead, here.
 The other one is by the school, a little further away – 10 minutes walk – from the trailhead.
 This is a popular place that can get very crowded, especially in high season, so it pays off to be here early o late in the day.